 - Ensure your business name is accurate and matches the name that is on your building, signage, website, and legal documents.

 - Do not add your physical address.
 Instead, set up your company as a “service area” business and ensure all relevant areas you serve are listed.

 - Only enter the cities, postal codes, or regions that you serve.
 Remember that proximity determines your ranking on the local pack, so adding more service areas won’t increase your ranking chances and will only hurt your business in the long run.

 - Ensure your regular hours of operation are listed and correct.
 Also, provide information on your availability during holidays and closures.

-- Use the proper GBP Category associations.
-Google Business Profile allows you to choose specific categories that match your company’s products or services.
+- Use the proper GMB Category associations.
+Google My Business allows you to choose specific categories that match your company’s products or services.
 Ensure the categories you’ve selected for your company correctly fit your services.